gtiosclub/gtios.club/tutorials/calculator/part7.md

 ---
+layout: tutorial_pages
+part: 7
-title: Part 7 - Implementing your Buttons
+title: Implementing your Buttons
-permalink: calculator-part7.html
+permalink: /calculator-part-7/
-sidebar: tutorials
 ---

 Each button has a function, but those functions are all empty right now.
 The CalculationDelegate is capable of performing the logic, but it still needs to get called by these functions.